thn-lee/go-fiber-101/README.md

 - Go run main.go

 etc.
-- Go need gcc (some kind of c complier)
+- Go need gcc (some kind of c complier) to run